parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 PVC's [fencing mechanism](fencing.md) relies entirely on network access.
 First, network access is required for a node to update its keepalives to the other nodes via Zookeeper.
 Second, IPMI out-of-band connectivity is required for the remaining nodes to fence a dead node.

 Georedundancy introduces significant complications to this process.
-First, it makes network cuts more likely, as the cut can now occur somewhere outside of the administrator's control (i.e. on a public utility pole).
-Second, the nature of the cut means that without backup connectivity for the IPMI functionality, any fencing attempt would fail, thus preventing automatic recovery of VMs on the cut site.
-Thus, in this design, several normally-possible recovery situations become impossible to recover from automatically, up to an including any recovery at all.
+First, it makes network cuts more likely, as the cut can now occur somewhere outside of the administrator's control (e.g. on a public utility pole, or in a provider's upstream network).
+Second, the nature of the cut means that without backup connectivity for the IPMI functionality, any fencing attempt would fail, thus preventing automatic recovery of VMs from the cut site onto the remaining sites.
+Thus, in this design, several normally-possible recovery situations become impossible to recover from automatically, up to and including any recovery at all.
+Situations where individual VM availability is paramount are therefore not ideally served by single-cluster georedundancy.

 ### Orphaned Site Availability